The icons of China,

 The Li River

-Four hours downriver between the limestone peaks of southern China, on our own vessel, ahead of the convoy.
+Four hours downriver between the limestone peaks of southern China, on a private vessel, ahead of the convoy.

 Read this experience